donaldboulton/minimal-mistakes/_products/weed.md

 layout: productdetails
 title: Weed
 name: Buy me some Weed
-subtitle: Buy me some Weed
+subtitle: At least Several J's a day
-description: All products are just for testing.
-Share a big fatty blunt to puff on while I get lost in my digital box.
+description: Share a big fatty blunt to puff on while I get lost in my digital box.
 Gods gift to man, it was made illegal because of its mind expanding and healing ability.
-A little weed every day to keep the doctor away.
-Had stage 4 liver destruction for 20 years, how do you think I am still alive.
 subtitle: Buy me a weed
 image:  /build/cart/covers/weed-320.jpg
-item_type:
+item_type: Weed
-price: 2.50
+price: 2.55
 sku: weed
 sizes:
   - joint